Jpinsoft/LangFromText/README.md

 This app is based on your self-made text database created from any web or text content.
 You can easily generate and use any lang text-database from web or local text files.

- #### How to get started with LangFromText:
+ ## How to get started with LangFromText:

-	1. Download and install LangFromText app
+1. <a href="https://github.com/Jpinsoft/LangFromText/releases/download/v1.2.1/LangFromTextSetup-1-2-1.msi">Download</a> and install LangFromText app
 2. Create and index text-database in your foreign language using web or file indexer
 3. Feel free to use Check-phrase module or any Lang-game module for lang training

 <p align="center">
   <a href="https://www.paypal.com/paypalme/Jpinsoft">